djepar/CoursGenInfo/CLIs/rustcli.md

 To compile quietly : `cargo run --quiet`

 ## Writing and Running Integration Tests (p.
 6 - __)
-Inside-out or unit testing are the two types of integration tests (will be seeing in chapter 4)
+Inside-out or unit testing are one type of test(will be seeing in chapter 4).
+The other type is outside-in or integration testing, test like a user would.

 "The convention in Rust projects is to create a tests directory parallel to the src directory for testing code" (p.6)